Online Learning for Effort Reduction in Interactive Neural Machine Translation

 \section{Results and discussion}

 In this section, we show and discuss the results obtained.
 For all result in this paper, we computed confidence intervals (at a 95\% level).
-Confidence intervals were obtained by means of the bootstrap resampling~\citep{Koehn04} method.
+Confidence intervals were obtained by means of pairwise bootstrap resampling~\citep{Koehn04}.

 We posed three different experimental conditions, varying the amount and type of training data available.
 In each case, we compared the performance of adaptive versus static systems, in translation post-editing and IMT.
 The evaluation was always carried out on the test set of each task.
 Continuous learning techniques were also applied exclusively on the same test data.
 Therefore, the three cases we studied are: